 Deborah White likes to consider herself "The problem solver with a pen".
 After assisting people with conflicts and differences for many years, she now feels fairly certain she knows a few things about conflict.
 Years of schooling helped, she has a Bachelors Degree in Social Work, a Masters in Applied Behavioural Science,and a Certificate in Conflict Resolution, butit was in the trenches that she learned the most.
 Now that she thinks she has something to say about conflict, you can often find her waxing eloquent at the Centre for Conflict Resolution, Justice Institute of British Columbia (JIBC).
 When she is not teaching you may find her out in an organization somewhere assisting folks to figure out what the "heck" is going on.
 She mediates, facilitates, coaches and she also walks her neighbours' dogs.

 Crisis Management Specialist

-After 27 years as a first responder, Jeff transitioned into his work as a Crisis Management Specialist and Work Place Mental Health Facilitator.
+After 28 years as a First Responder, Jeff transitioned into his work as a Crisis Management Specialist and Work Place Mental Health Facilitator.
 Jeff is an /instructor for the Justice Institute of British Columbia (JIBC) Fire Academy and an instructor for the Center for Counselling and Community Safety (JIBC).
 In the field of mental health, Jeff has developed many initiatives by introducing the latest techniques and training to the workplace.
 He is well respected for his ability to connect with people and provide them with direction to support mental health.
 Jeff was a valuable resource to the BC College of Pharmacists Robbery Prevention Task Force, which drafted new bylaws that came into effect September 15, 2015 in response to the opioid crisis.
 Jeff brings his admiration and knowledge of Eastern Philosophy into his life as a Facilitator for Workplace Mental Health Education and Leadership Training.

 Mediator, Trainer, and Certified Coach